 How beautiful is your speech?
 Would hearers compare it to a beautiful painting or sculpture?
-Solomon praised good speech here by comparing it to an exquisite scene.
+King Solomon praised good speech in this proverb by comparing it to an exquisite scene.
 In your city are many paintings or sculptures of fruit in bowls and other settings, and apples are commonly used.
 Fine homes are decorated with such lovely art.

 Here is a simple simile, a figure of speech of comparison.
-It is known by the word "like."
-Apples, gold, pictures, or silver are not the subject.
-They only have comparative value taken together.
-Proper speech is commended by likening it to their combined beauty.
+It is identified by the word “like.”
+Apples, gold, pictures, and silver are not the real subject matter of the proverb.
+They only have comparative value taken together as a beautiful setting.
+Proper speech is praised and recommended by comparing and likening it to their combined beauty.

 What are pictures, especially before photography?
-Since the other uses do not define the word (Num 33:52; Is 2:16), let us give a dictionary summary of this English word.
+Since the other uses do not define the word (Num 33:52; Is 2:16), you should find a dictionary summary of this English word.

 Picture.
 A painting, drawing, sculpture, statute or other symbolic representation of some thing as a work of art.